 “The Soul aspect on the PLC Life Enrichment program is so much more than a title on an activities calendar.
 It’s a feeling, an atmosphere, a culture.
-Soul activities are also based on the spiritual movement for all our religions and beliefs.
-For example, depending on the residents, we hold a monthly or weekly Bible study group, weekly communion from a local church visitor, Spiritual Reading Hour, Mindful Meditation and Hymn sing along.
+Soul activities are also based on the spiritual movement of all our religions and beliefs.
+For example, depending on the residents, we hold a monthly or weekly Bible study group, weekly communion from a local church visitor, Spiritual Reading Hour, Mindful Meditation, and Hymn sing-along.
 We also host a monthly resident council meeting where we have an open table for the residents to tell what they would like to do.”

-Glasswater Creek takes a unique approach ensuring that new residents feel welcome, included, and excited about the soul enriching activities at the community.
+Glasswater Creek takes a unique approach to ensuring that new residents feel welcome, included, and excited about the soul-enriching activities in the community.
 Their Faith Sharing Program recognizes that residents come from many different backgrounds.
 The emphasis is placed on sharing, where everyone is listening to each other regardless of their beliefs.
 Additionally, the Resident Ambassador program allows current residents to be a part of the welcoming committee and provides new residents with a “buddy system” for meals, activities, groups, etc.